-DESCRIPTION EXAMPLES DISCIPL Deliberate or continuing acts which are committed by students and which pose a definite Examples may include, but are not limited to: Examples may ii interruption to the well-being of the students and employees of the school.
-The violations • Persistent Category I or II misconduct A. Continuation of the conduct code policies of the school resulting in referrals to Category III shall be Failure to comply with existing school policy Physical aggression toward staff member I and II discip handled by the Principal or Dean of Students.
-Behavior referred to Category III may • Unauthorized occupation of school B. Counseling include persistent problems from Categories property and facilities C Referral to lay I and II. • Vandalism/theft C. INCICITAL IO IA
+DESCRIPTION EXAMPLES DISCIP Deliberate or continuing acts which are committed by students and which pose a definite Examples may include, but are not limited to: Examples may interruption to the well-being of the students and employees of the school.
+The violations Persistent Category I or II misconduct A. Continuatio resulting in referrals to Category III shall be Failure to comply with existing school policyPhysical aggression toward staff member I and II disci handled by the Principal or Dean of Students.
+Behavior referred to Category III may Unauthorized occupation of school B. Counseling include persistent problems from Categories property and facilities C Referral to 1 I and II. • Vandalism/theft C. INCICITAL IO I